How to Maximize Information Flow in Your Team

 Use eMail, voice mail, and other means of communication to keep others informed about important developments

 Maximizing information flow is more than simply dishing out information once– it means keeping information flowing from both directions at all times.
-Today’s communication technology landscape is the most connected it has ever been, and there’s no reason your teams shouldn’t leverage the wide variety of solutions on the market.
+Today’s communication technology landscape is the most connected it has ever been, and there’s no reason your teams shouldn’t leverage the wide variety of solutions available.

 Final Thoughts